Party Polarization in Congress: A Network Science Approach: Acknowledgements

 \section{Acknowledgements}

-We obtained roll-call voting data from the voteview website \cite{voteview}.
-We thank A.~J. Friend, Wojciech Gryc, Eric Kelsic, Keith Poole, Amanda Traud, Doug White, and Yan Zhang for useful discussions.
+We thank Keith Poole for providing roll-call data via {\tt voteview.com} (Poole 2011) .
+We thank Dan Fenn, Santo Fortunato, A.~J. Friend, Wojciech Gryc, Eric Kelsic, Keith Poole, Amanda Traud, Doug White, and Yan Zhang for useful discussions.
+We also thank Kevin Macon, Stephen Reid, Thomas Richardson, and Amanda Traud for use of their code.
 ASW, JHF, and MAP gratefully acknowledge a research award (\#220020177) from the James S. McDonnell Foundation.
 PJM's participation was funded by the NSF (DMS-0645369).
+LP thanks the SURF program at Caltech.